 - Vegetable muffins (make at the weekend and freeze)

 - Secret spinach berry smoothie – click for a great secret spinach smoothie recipe

 Some school day breakfast nutritional notes…

 It’s all about keeping drinks simple in our house.
-The drink M most asks for is water and that’s the way we like it… no sugar, no nothing except hydration!
+The drink M asks for most is water and that’s the way we like it… no sugar, no nothing… except hydration!

 As an alternative she sometimes (sometimes) has a small glass of 100% pure fruit juice diluted with three parts water.

 We don’t have any cereal other than porridge, there’s so much sugar added to even some of the healthiest looking branded cereals.
 School day breakfast in our household is all about keeping G.I levels balanced, for maximum concentration and minimum energy dips.